akbarnes/dupver/README.md

 # Dupver
-A minimalist deduplicating version control system in Go based on the Restic chunking library.
+Dupver is a minimalist deduplicating version control system in Go based on the Restic chunking library.
 Dupver does not track files, rather it stores snapshots more like a backup program.
 Rather than traverse directories itself, Dupver